Azure/iot-identity-service/docs/tpm-service.md

     This is the main TPMS crate.
 It implements the HTTP server and REST API on-top of the aziot-tpm crate.

+- aziot-tpmd-config

+    Type definitions for tpmd's configuration.

 - aziot-tpm-sys

     Rust bindings to an in-tree C library that implements low level TPM operations.
 This crate is a strict subset of the existing `hsm-sys` crate + `azure-iot-hsm-c` libraries, with all non-TPM related functionality stripped out.

 - aziot-tpm-rs

-    Idiomatic Rust interface around aziot-tpm-sys, handling all low-level `unsafe` invariants required when calling into aziot-tpm-sys.
+    An idiomatic Rust interface around aziot-tpm-sys, encapsulating all low-level `unsafe` invariants required when calling into aziot-tpm-sys.

+- aziot-tpm-common

+    Common types shared across all TPMS crates.

 - aziot-tpm-client-async